TWUOnline/DLC-Help/pages/07.Video/03.zoom/03.zoom-tips/docs.md

 ### Zoom Whiteboards

 As of April 2022 Zoom has released the Whiteboards feature.
-If you do not see the "Whiteboards" button at the lower right-hand corner of your Zoom window, please update the the latest Zoom release.
+If you do not see the "Whiteboards" button at the lower right-hand corner of your Zoom window, please update to the latest Zoom release.
 ![Screen capture of the button for Zoom Whiteboards](whiteboards.png "Screen capture of the button for Zoom Whiteboards")

 [Learn more about Zoom Whiteboards](https://www.youtube.com/watch?v=2tSTMbI1omA&t=49s)